HeardLibrary/digital-scholarship/script/python/basics.md

 ## Using a function from a module
 We can reuse useful functions that we have created without actually including the function code in the file with our script.
 We do that by placing the functions in a separate file, then importing the code from that file into our script.
 The file containing the importable functions is called a *module*.

 An example of a module is [here](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/functions/simple_math.py).
-The four functions in this library aren't really that useful.
-When we know how to write more complicated code, we can create more usefule modules.
+The four functions in this module aren't really that useful.
+When we know how to write more complicated code, we can create more useful modules.

 There are two ways to get this library onto your computer: